-- (a) in the case of an individual \$5 000; or - (b) in the case of a body corporate \$25 000. - (3) Section 12B does not apply to an offence against subsection (2).
+- (a) in the case of an individual-\$5 000; - (b) in the case of a body corporate-\$25 000.

-Division 5 Remedial action
+Division 5-Remedial action

-211 When regulator may carry out action
+211-When regulator may carry out action

-(1) This section applies if a person to whom a prohibition notice is issued fails to take reasonable steps to comply with the notice.

-- (2) The regulator may take any remedial action the regulator believes reasonable to make the workplace or situation safe after giving written notice to the person to whom the prohibition notice was issued of: - (a) the regulator's intention to take that action; and - (b) the owner's or person's liability for the costs of that action.
+- (1) This section applies if a person to whom a prohibition notice is issued fails to take reasonable steps to comply with the notice. - (2) The regulator may take any remedial action the regulator believes reasonable to make the workplace or situation safe after giving written notice to the person to whom the prohibition notice was issued of- - (a) the regulator's intention to take that action; and - (b) the owner's or person's liability for the costs of that action.

-212 Power of the regulator to take other remedial action
+212-Power of the regulator to take other remedial action

-- (1) This section applies if the regulator reasonably believes that: - (a) circumstances in which a prohibition notice can be issued exist; and - (b) a prohibition notice cannot be issued at a workplace because, after taking reasonable steps, the person with management or control of the workplace cannot be found. - (2) The regulator may take any remedial action necessary to make the workplace safe.
+- (1) This section applies if the regulator reasonably believes that- - (a) circumstances in which a prohibition notice can be issued exist; and - (b) a prohibition notice cannot be issued at a workplace because, after taking reasonable steps, the person with management or control of the workplace cannot be found. - (2) The regulator may take any remedial action necessary to make the workplace safe.

-213 Costs of remedial or other action
+213-Costs of remedial or other action

-The regulator may recover the reasonable costs of any remedial action taken under:
+The regulator may recover the reasonable costs of any remedial action taken under-

-- (a) section 211 from the person to whom the notice is issued; or - (b) section 212 from any person to whom the prohibition notice could have been issued in relation to the matter;

-as a debt due to the regulator.
+- (a) section 211 from the person to whom the notice is issued; or - (b) section 212 from any person to whom the prohibition notice could have been issued in relation to the matter, as a debt due to the regulator.

-Division 6 Injunctions
+Division 6-Injunctions

-214 Application of Division
+214-Application of Division